 For past generations, most of Ireland’s meet-cutes, love stories and romantic gestures all boasted identical geographic whereabouts – beneath the golden hands and deep green face of the Clery’s clock.

-It was the undisputed courting (long before the Americanised idea of dating hit Irish shores) focus in the capital, until the department store’s closure back in 2015.
+It was the undisputed courting (long before the bastardised idea of dating hit Irish shores) focus in the capital, until the department store’s closure back in 2015.

 Little did we know that when liquidators shut a door, they also opened a window – as, within that same timeframe, we witnessed the new greatest shift in localised love stories; the rise of swiping right.

-We tell children – by way of Howard Gardner – that there are multiple types of intelligence, so surely there are various ways to go about romance is yet another calculated modern slant?
+We tell children – by way of Howard Gardner – that there are multiple types of intelligence, so surely various ways to go about romance is yet another calculated modern slant?

 The answer, invariably, is an emphatic yes.

 Those with disabilities, allergies, niche interests, inflexible schedules and religions are provided for by the myriad of exclusive and/or niche dating sites targeted to one single demographic.

 Among them are SinglesWithFoodAllergies.com, JSwipe (Jewish dating), Spectrum Singles (Autism Spectrum Disorder), Farmers Only, Christian Mingle, Shaadi (Indian matchmaking) -- meaning that potential swipers’ anxiety is put at ease due to the fact that common ground is a given.

 The latest deliverance in niche apps is that of Sweet Pea, a 'conversation-first dating experience' for those who find themselves utterly jaded by swipe right culture – which promises to put the empathy back into dating by focusing 'on chemistry, personality and quality conversations over swipes and likes.'